 And we certainly cannot conclude our brief discussion of the Adams of Massachusetts without mentioning Abigail Adams, wife of John Adams, and perhaps one of the staunchest, and original feminists, in American history.
 Educated, intelligent, and ever opinionated, Abigail proved to be the perfect counterweight to her husband’s crash and blunt manner of personality.
 We remember her today for her insistence that the male members of the Continental Congress, “remember the ladies,” when going about constructing a new government.
 The avid writer, she and her husband penned a correspondence throughout their lives that is among the finest in American history.

-Lester J. Cappon, The Adams-Jefferson Letters: The Complete Correspondence Between Thomas Jefferson & Abigail & John Adams, (Chapel Hill, University of North Carolina Press, 2012).
+- The Adams-Jefferson Letters: The Complete Correspondence Between Thomas Jefferson & Abigail & John Adams By: Lester J. Cappon

-William J. Cooper, The Lost Founding Father: John Quincy Adams and the Transformation of American Politics, (New York, Liveright Publishing, 2017).
+- The Lost Founding Father: John Quincy Adams and the Transformation of American Politics By: William J. Cooper

 - Louisa Catherine: The Other Mrs. Adams By: Margery M. Heffron

 - John Quincy Adams: American Visionary By: Fred Kaplan

 - Samuel Adams: A Life By: Ira Stoll

 - John Quincy Adams By: Harlow Giles Unger

 - Henry Adams and the Making of America By: Garry Wills